ungarida/email-forwarder/README.md

 ![diagram](./email-forwarder.png)

-1.A new email is sent from an external sender to your domain.
+1. A new email is sent from an external sender to your domain.
 Amazon SES handles the incoming email for your domain.

-2.An Amazon SES receipt rule saves the incoming message in an S3 bucket.
+2. An Amazon SES receipt rule saves the incoming message in an S3 bucket.

-3.An Amazon SES receipt rule triggers the execution of a Lambda function.
+3. An Amazon SES receipt rule triggers the execution of a Lambda function.

-4.The Lambda function retrieves the message content from S3, and then creates a new message and sends it to Amazon SES.
+4. The Lambda function retrieves the message content from S3, and then creates a new message and sends it to Amazon SES.

-5.Amazon SES sends the message to the destination server.
+5. Amazon SES sends the message to the destination server.

+We are using [serverless-stack](https://github.com/serverless-stack/serverless-stack) to manage infrastructure as code ( CDK under the hoods ) and Lambda development and deployment.

 ## Getting Started

+The project has two main configuration environment varibles:

+- BUCKET_NAME: which is the name of the S3 bucket of step 2 we are going to create
+- RECIPIENTS: is a comma separated lists of recipients we are going to handle with this email forwarder

 ### `npm run start`